Down and dirty facts about the CARB Clean Truck Check program.

 Zonar can help your fleet comply.

 Zonar is the first to receive an executive order for telematics devices that CARB call a continuously connected remote OBD (CC-ROBD).
 Which means we are first to support California fleets with CARB-validated testing and easily available results.
-Plus, our dedicated, in-house team of safety and compliance experts know the ins and outs of this new regulation.
-Work with them to determine next steps for ensuring your fleet complies.
-If you’re a Zonar customer, this team of experts is already in your corner.
-If you’re not a Zonar customer yet, schedule your complimentary consultation.
+Unlike some other providers, we’re here to help you succeed and to make sure our tech delivers on its promise.